Your Diet Can Make Or Break Your Sobriety

 Overall, once you start feeling better due to your improved diet, you’ll be much less likely to use drugs and alcohol.
 You’ll benefit from an improved mood and overall health.
 Best of all, cooking is a great hobby to take up, as it will distract you from thinking about using.

-If you need more tips on nutrition or need to get addiction help, call our addiction hotline now at 1-800-910-3734.
+If you need more tips on nutrition or need to get addiction help, call our addiction toll free line now at 1-800-910-3734.
 Our representatives are standing by to help you get on the path to recovery.